-Or learn if it really does hurt!
+Or read on to learn what it feels like and if it really does hurt!

 Does it hurt?

 All levels of the Tria are safe for up to medium skin tones (Fitzpatrick type IV).
-Tria advise you use the highest power you can tolerate as this gives the best results.
+Tria advise you use the highest power you can tolerate as this gives best results.
 A clinical study suggests the higher levels are 2 to 3 times better than the lower ones.

 What do Tria say?